dojo/docs/quickstart/debugging.rst

 .. image :: debugging7.png
    :alt: Debugging with debugAtAllCosts

-'''Important!''' you should always remove debugAtAllCosts from production code.
+**Important!** you should always remove debugAtAllCosts from production code.
 It slows down the client unnecessarily.
 Rather than manually inserting and removing them, I like to delegate that job to a server side language like PHP:

 .. html ::